alexpacio/alexpacio.github.io/posts/python-k8s-api/index.rst

 **Requirements**

 - A Python REST API backend program.
-The choice of framework was up to me, and it had to include Swagger API documentation and end-to-end (e2e) tests.
+The choice of framework was up to me
+- Unit and e2e tests
+- Swagger/OpenAPI documentation
 - A CDK-like deployment script to automate the API’s dependencies: Terraform or Pulumi (for an AWS CDK-like experience).
-Since I was curious, I chose Pulumi.
+Since I was curious, I chose Pulumi
-- Either an AWS account or an automated way to use Localstack, a tool that simulates AWS’s APIs in your local environment.
+- Backend API should store its state via AWS PaaS services.
+Either a real AWS account or an automated way to use Localstack, a tool that simulates AWS’s APIs in your local environment, would have worked
-- A Helm package to deploy the Kubernetes cluster.
+- A Helm package to deploy the Kubernetes cluster
-- Kubernetes manifests that addressed the automated scalability of the REST API backend and included the necessary health checks.
+- Health checking mechanisms
 - Scripts to tie everything together, making the cluster reproducible by following a series of steps outlined in a README file.
+- Horizontal autoscaling
+- Built-in application benchmarking

 The ultimate goal is now clear: creating a self-contained package that could easily reproduce a complete, production-ready REST API backend in a cloud native and scalable setup.